 My son asked for me to read this book over and over and over again.
 We’ll have to return it to the library in the near future, but we’ll be buying our own copy soon.

-Other than that, it is a wonderful and I dare say perfect book — and it is a blast to read aloud.
+It is a wonderful picture book that is a blast to read aloud.

 Where Obtained: Library.